Video Game Producer job – the party planner!

-In a few words, we can say that a video game producer is a person in charge of overseeing the development of a video game.
+In a few words, we can say that a video game producer job is a role of person in charge of overseeing the development of a video game.
 But how did it all start?
 Well, let us go back many galaxies, err, years back…

 So, according to many gaming veterans, the earliest documented use of the term Producer was used by Trip Hawkins, founder of Electronic Arts in 1982.
 Back then he said; Producers basically manage the relationship with the artists.
 They seek the latent, work out product deals, get contracts signed, and manage them, and bring them to their conclusion.
 The producers do most of the things that a product manager does.
 However, they don’t do the marketing, which in some cases product managers do.
 They don’t make decisions about packaging and merchandising, but they do get involved… they’re little book editors, a little bit like film producers, and a lot like product managers’.